TOOT Self-declaration for accurate Assessment & CCT

 Blocks of absence are counted in the number of calendar days absent and are replaced with the same number of calendar days.
 Basically, your time out includes your working and non-working days during that period and so does the same amount of time we replace it with.

-If you are not sure how many days your period of sickness or mat leave was, you can click on the post/stage of training on your training map, so long as the dates are recorded correctly it will show you the right number of days:
+If you are not sure how many days your period of sickness or parental leave was, you can click on the post/stage of training on your training map, so long as the dates are recorded correctly it will show you the right number of days:

 Mat leave post label